danielkernoghan/ML-Finance-Model/README.md

 This project is an intelligent tool for evaluating stocks, ETFs, and commodities using a combination of historical data and live financial data.
 It outputs actionable **buy/hold/sell** signals and portfolio optimization recommendations.

+Version 1 also holds the original version of the model which aimed to include news sentiment.
+Workign on sourcing a reliable news API.

 ---

 ## 🔧 Features